 What Terms Does a Settlement Agreement Include?

-- a sum to be paid by the employee to the employee
+- a sum to be paid by the employer to the employee

 - the date any money is to be paid by/ schedule for payment by instalments